luisdiogo2071317/azure-docs.pt-pt/articles/sql-database/sql-database-managed-instance-aad-security-tutorial.md

 ## <a name="granting-permissions-to-allow-the-creation-of-managed-instance-logins"></a>A conceder permissões para permitir a criação de inícios de sessão de instância gerida

-Para criar outros inícios de sessão do Azure AD, as funções do SQL Server ou permissões devem ser concedidas para a entidade de segurança (SQL ou do Azure AD).
+Para criar outras entidades de segurança de servidor do Azure AD (inícios de sessão), funções do SQL Server ou permissões têm de ser concedidas para a entidade de segurança (SQL ou do Azure AD).

 ### <a name="sql-authentication"></a>Autenticação do SQL